TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/debugging-go-plugins.md

 This is a short list of cases when dependencies may be causing problems.

-- A Gateway dependency does not have a `go.mod` and the plugin wants to use it,
+- A Gateway dependency does not have a `go.mod` and the plugin wants to use it.
-- Gateway and plugin have a shared dependency: the same version must be used by the plugin
+- Gateway and plugin have a shared dependency: the same version must be used by the plugin.
-- A plugin wants to use a different dependency version
+- A plugin wants to use a different dependency version.

 The cases need to be expanded, but the process for each is:

-Case 1:
+**Case 1:**

 - Plugin uses Gateway as a dependency but wants to use *A*
 - *A* does not have a `go.mod`, so a pseudo version is generated on both ends of the build
-- Expect: build success, error when loading plugin due to a version mismatch
+- Result: build success, error when loading plugin due to a version mismatch

 Fix: update to remove dependency *A*, or use a version with `go.mod`

-Case 2:
+**Case 2:**

 - Plugin uses Gateway as a dependency and wants to use a shared dependency
 - As the dependency has `go.mod`, the version matches
 - Dependency is promoted to *direct* in `go.mod`
 - Expect: you have to keep the dependency in sync with Gateway

-Case 3:
+**Case 3:**

 - Plugin uses Gateway as a dependency but wants to use a different version of a shared dependency
 - It's likely using a major release with `/v4` or similar works like a charm (new package)